ccdc-opensource/collaboration-bestcsp-experimental-data/System_Template/Single_crystal_data/Readme.md

+# Format

 Template file for recording single crystal SCXRD Experimental data.
 The file (csv) contains several columns:

-# Form (REFCODE)
+## Form (REFCODE)

-it is expected that this column will contain the common name of the polymorphic form, and if applicable, the CSD Refcode
+It is expected that this column will contain the common name of the polymorphic form, and if applicable, the CSD Refcode

-# Temperature
+## Temperature

-in Kelvin
+In Kelvin

-# R factor/%
+## R factor/%

-as a %
+As a %

-# Cell Parameters (a b c alpha beta  gamma)
+## Six columns, for Cell Parameters (a b c alpha beta  gamma)

-in Angstroms and Degrees
+In Angstroms and Degrees

-# Comments
+## Comments

 General comments about the experiment that would be useful to know from a modelling perspective

-# Reference/author
+## Reference/Author

-Name/e-mail of contributing author if unpublished, or doi link
+Name/e-mail of contributing author if unpublished, or DOI link